osrg/namazu/example/zk-repro-2080.nfqhook/README.md

 The cause of the bug had been unknown for almost 2 years (since 2013).

-Using Earthquake, we reproduced the bug and analyzed its cause.
+Using Namazu, we reproduced the bug and analyzed its cause.

 The bug has been caused by race conditions in `QuorumCnxManager`, which manages sockets for leader election.

 To fix the bug gracefully, drastic changes to `QuorumCnxManager` (suggested since 2010: [ZOOKEEPER-901](https://issues.apache.org/jira/browse/ZOOKEEPER-901)) might be needed.

-## How to Reproduce the Bug with Earthquake
+## How to Reproduce the Bug with Namazu

 The bug can be easily reproduced by injecting several tens of millisecs sleeps to FLE packets.

-### Start Earthquake
+### Start Namazu
 Please see [../../doc/how-to-setup-env.md](../../doc/how-to-setup-env.md) for how to setup the environment.